kumbalakalyani07/canteen-price-optimizer/README.md

 - Suggests best price

 ## How to run
 1. Install Python
 2. Run:
    python price_optimizer.py

 ## Output Preview

+This is how the application works — user enters inputs and gets the optimal price output.

 ### Input Screen
 ![Input](input.png)